-SeaView Systems Smart Grapple Tool built for the Catskill and Delaware Ultraviolet Light Disinfection Facility
+SeaView Systems’ Smart Grapple Tool built for the Catskill and Delaware Ultraviolet Light Disinfection Facility

-To perform this task SeaView designed and developed a “flying grapple” that is suspended from the surface and powered with thrusters.
-The grapple jaws are opened and closed using an electrical linear actuator and the system is equiped with dimmable LED lights, PTZ camera and a small tooling camera imbedded in the jaws themselves.
-A total of 5 different jaw sets were built to accomodate tasks from removing gross debris, fine debris, plywood sheet, bronze grating and to deploy a PTZ camera on a 10ft telescopic pole to inspect a sump in the bottom of the shaft.
+To perform this task, SeaView designed and developed a “flying grapple” that is suspended from the surface and powered with thrusters.
+The grapple jaws are opened and closed using an electrical linear actuator and the system is equipped with dimmable LED lights, PTZ camera and a small tooling camera imbedded in the jaws themselves.
+A total of five different jaw sets were built to accommodate tasks from removing gross debris, fine debris, plywood sheet, bronze grating and to deploy a PTZ camera on a 10ft telescopic pole to inspect a sump in the bottom of the shaft.

 The tool was successfully deployed and a total of 1400lb of debris were removed.